Trade Forex Trading

 Leverage

-Because not a lot of traders can afford to trade 100,000 units of currency or 10,000 currency units, there leverage in Forex which means that forex traders can borrow money and use the borrowed money to make trades with.
-For example leverage of 100:1 means that a trader with capital of $10,000 can borrow upto 100 times using the 100:1 leverage ratio & henceforth after borrowing using this leverage the investor and trader will control a total of $10,000 multiplied by 100, which means a trader will have a sum total amount of $1,000,000 and they can hence trade 10 standard contracts of $100,000 units of currency.
-This leverage is what makes FX accessible to the retail traders because the traders can start with little capital of their own and use leverage to borrow the rest of equity required for trading.
+Because not a lot of the retail traders can afford to trade 100,000 units of currency or 10,000 currency units, there leverage in Forex which means that forex traders can borrow money and use the borrowed money to make trades with.
+For example leverage of 100:1 means that a trader with capital of $10,000 can borrow upto 100 times using the 100:1 leverage ratio & henceforth after borrowing using this leverage the investor and trader will control a total of $10,000 multiplied by 100, which means a trader will have a sum total amount of $1,000,000 and they can hence trade 10 standard contracts of $100,000 dollars units of currency.
+This leverage is what makes FX accessible to the retail traders because the traders can begin with little amount of capital of their own and use leverage to borrow the rest of equity required for trading.
 Money that the trader deposits is referred to as the trader's margin and a fx trader can continue borrowing money using this leverage ratio as long as they have the required margin in their trading account.
-This is why the traders must have the required account balance in their account to open the trade transactions they want to, for example a trader using leverage 100:1 must have more than $1,000 in their trading account to be able to open and trade using standard lots.
+This is why the traders must have the required account balance in their trading account to open the trade transactions they want to, for example a trader using leverage 100:1 must have more than $1,000 in their trading account to be able to open and trade using standard lots.

 Study More Tutorials and Courses: